 Alternatively, you can work on your speed and agility.
 Running up hills, ladder work, anything that works your speed, basically.

-Bonus: wear a weight vest while you do so (like this one: click here).
+Bonus: wear a weighted vest while you do so (like this one: click here).

 The Ultimate Move: